ThymeSave/cookbook/docs/components/couchdb.md

 ## Structure

 Every use gets his own database.
-To do this funnel provides an init endpoint which checks if the user database already exists, if this is not the case one is created.
+To do this, funnel provides an init endpoint which checks if the user database already exists, if this is not the case one is created.

 - Every user database is completely flat, allowing easier sync